Skip to main content

 Further information

-You can get more advice about working as a music promoter and promoting yourself through Musicians' Union.
+You can get more advice about working as a music promoter and promoting yourself through the Musicians' Union.

 What it takes